hds/hegdenu.net/content/posts/commit-messages.md

-title = "commit message rant (part 1 of n)" slug = "commit-messages" author = "hds" date = "2024-03-20"
+title = "commit message rant (part 1 of n)" slug = "commit-messages" author = "hds" date = "2024-03-18"
-draft = true
 +++

 The other day I was setting up release automation for a Rust project.
 Everything was going great and I'm happy with the release tooling I'm trying out.
 Then it got to creating the release PR.
 This looks great, it includes all the information about the release.
 The version that's being released, a changelog (which is customizable), as well as a link to the commits in the latest version.
 Here's an example from a [test project](https://github.com/hds/hds_test0):

 ![Screenshot of a GitHub Pull Request description.
 It specifies that the crate `hds_test0` will go from version 0.0.3 to 0.0.4 and provides a list of changes of which there are 2.](/img/commit-message-rant-1/hds_test0-v0.0.4-release-pr.png)

 Fantastic, all the information that I need in one place.
-A summary of the changes that have gone into that release as well as the version number that these changes will be released with.
+A summary of the changes that have gone into the release as well as the version number that these changes will be released with.
 Then I go to the subsequent commit message and it looks like this:

 ```COMMIT_EDITMSG
 chore: release (#6)